Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 In this Bar Rescue episode, Jon Taffer visits Kiva Lounge and Bar in San Marcos, Texas.

-Kiva Lounge and Bar is owned by best friends from college, Miles and Henry.
+Kiva Lounge and Bar is owned by college best friends Miles and Henry.

 Their lack of experience shows now the bar has very few customers.